rsksmart/precompiled-abis/readme.md

          npm install @rsksmart/rsk-precompiled-abis@<version>

+As an example to define and use it:

+1) Include Web3 package.

+         const Web3 = require('web3');

+2) Include precompiled-abis package.

+        const precompiled = require('@rsksmart/rsk-precompiled-abis');

+3) Create an instance of the contract using package build method and Web3 as a parameter.

+    (i.e.: using Bridge)

+        var bridge = precompiled.bridge.build(new Web3('http://localhost:4444'));

+4) Example that explains how to use it using a contract's method.
+In this case calling getFederationAddress, and showing in console the result of this method.

+        bridge.methods.getFederationAddress().call().then(console.log);

 # Important note:
 If the version to be installed is not defined in the command line, the version will correspond to the latest version in WASABI.